esaer/School_District_Analysis/README.md

 ## Results

-By removing the data from THS 9th grade, there's a slight reduction in average math score and the percentage passing math/reading/overall passing
+1. By removing the data from THS 9th grade, there's a slight reduction in average math score and the percentage passing math/reading/overall passing
-Performance of THS was significantly lower than
+2. Performance of THS was significantly worse relative to other schools after replacing the 9th grders'math and reading scores

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
-Scores by school spending
-Scores by school size
-Scores by school type
+3. Replacing the 9th trade scores result in: no change in math and reading scores by grade for schools other than THS lower average math score and higher average reading score for school spending of $630 to $644 lower average math score and higher average reading score for medium school lower average math score and higher average reading score for Charter school

 ## School District Summary

-Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Four major changes in the updated school district analysis after replacing reading and math scores for the ninth grade at Thomas High School with NaNs:
+THS sees lower math performance, higher reading performance and a slightly better overall passing rate Lower average math score and higher average reading score for school spending of $630 to $644 Lower average math score and higher average reading score for medium school Lower average math score and higher average reading score for Charter school